BetonQuest/BetonQuest/docs/Conditions-List.md

 ## Test for block: `testforblock` _persistent_, _static_

 This condition is met if the block at specified location matches the given material.
-First argument is a location, and the second one is material of the block to check against, from [this list](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/Material.html).
-There's also an optional `data:` argument which takes a data value.
-The condition will require you to click on a block with that data (i.e. wool color).
+First argument is a location, and the second one is a `block selector`.
+The older `data:value` parameter is still supported but now deprecated.

-**Example**: `testforblock 100;200;300;world STONE data:1`
+**Example**: `testforblock 100;200;300;world STONE:1`

 ## Empty inventory slots: `empty`